 - Secondary bacterial skin infections can result from these injuries.

 - Outdoor work, such as painting exteriors of houses, is associated with exposure to ultraviolet (UV) radiation.

-- UV radiation causes skin ageing and increases risk of squamous and basal cell carcinomas and melanoma.
+- UV radiation causes skin ageing and increases the risk of squamous and basal cell carcinomas and melanoma.

-- Use of sunscreens, sun protective clothing and staying indoors during the middle of the day can reduce sun damage.
+- Use of sunscreens, sun protective clothing, and staying indoors during the middle of the day can reduce sun damage.

 - Workers should be educated about the symptoms of skin cancer and seeking treatment.